 - Contracted (small) pelvis.

-- Labour with other than a cephalic (head down) presentation of baby.
+- Labour with other than a cephalic (head down) presentation of the baby.

 - Poor uterus cut surgical closure technique of the obstetrician who did the previous Caesarean section.